chasemc/IDBacApp/README.md

 ### Cleaning MALDI Target Plates

 The MALDI plate should be properly cleaned before use.
-In order to clean the MALDI plate use the steps below: method adapted from [Freiwald & Sauer](http://www.nature.com/nprot/journal/v4/n5/full/nprot.2009.37.html?foxtrotcallback=true)
+In order to clean the MALDI plate, use the steps below: method adapted from [Freiwald & Sauer](http://www.nature.com/nprot/journal/v4/n5/full/nprot.2009.37.html?foxtrotcallback=true)

 1. Remove target plate from holder and rinse with acetone.
 2. To remove trace protein/lipids, use non-abrasive liquid soap.
-3. Rinse with HPLC grade water ~2 min.
+3. Rinse with distilled water ~2 min to completely remove soap.
-4. Sonicate in HPLC grade water (Ultrasonic bath).
+4. Sonicate in HPLC grade water (Ultrasonic bath) for ~5 min.
 5. Rinse with HPLC grade water.
 6. Rinse with HPLC grade methanol.